RakhithJK/jgm-pandoc-wiki/Installing-the-development-version-of-pandoc.md

+## Introduction

 If you want to live dangerously, you can install the still-in-progress pandoc from github.
 You'll need git and the [Haskell Platform](http://www.haskell.org/platform/).

+## Getting code and building pandoc

-First, you'll need to install the new pandoc-types from the github repository:
+First, you'll need to install the new pandoc-types from the github repository.
+If `git` and `cabal` are in your path, these commands will work on both Unix and Windows:

     git clone git://github.com/jgm/pandoc-types
     cd pandoc-types